ipfs-inactive/ipfs-postmsg-proxy/README.md

     ✓ finds other peers
     - fails to find other peer, if peer doesnt exist()s .provide
-    ✓ regular
+    1) regular
+    ✓ should not provide if block not found locally
+    2) allows multiple CIDs to be passed
+    3) should provide a CIDv1
+    ✓ errors on non CID arg
+    ✓ errors on array containing non CID arg
     - recursive
   findprovs
     - basic
     - Promises support
   .query
-    ✓ returns the other node in the query
+    - returns the other node in the query

 .files
   .add